Giskard-AI/giskard-hub/script-docs/index.rst

+:og:description: Welcome to Giskard - Your comprehensive guide to LLM agent testing and evaluation.
+Choose between Giskard Hub (enterprise platform) and Giskard Open Source (Python library) for your AI safety and security needs.

 Welcome to Giskard
 ==================

 Welcome to Giskard!
 This section will help you understand what Giskard is, choose the right offering for your needs, and get started quickly.

 * **Giskard Hub** – Our enterprise platform for LLM agent testing with team collaboration and continuous red teaming, offering both a user-friendly UI for business users and a powerful SDK for technical users
-* **Open Source** - Our open-source Python library for LLM testing and evaluation, offering only an programmatic interface
+* **Giskard Open-Source** - Open-source Python library for LLM testing and evaluation, offering a programmatic interface for technical users, with basic testing capabilities to get started.
-* **Open Research** - Our open-source research on AI safety and security
+* **Giskard Research** - Our research on AI safety & security

 .. tip::